platformsh/platformsh-docs/README.md

 This repository holds the public user documentation for Platform.sh.

-Our documentation site ([docs.platform.sh](https://docs.platform.sh/)) is itself hosted on Platform.sh, and built using our powerful build-and-deploy system.
+THe documentation site ([docs.platform.sh](https://docs.platform.sh/)) is itself hosted on Platform.sh and built using the powerful Platform.sh build-and-deploy system.

-Every pull request is automatically built on Platform.sh, and a link provided to a fully built environment just for that PR.
-Have a look in any open pull request at the Checks section, on the Platform.sh row, then click on the "Details" link on the right side of the row.
-That will take you to a fully functional site based on the changes in the PR.
-We offer the same functionality to all of our customers!
+Every pull request (PR) is automatically built on Platform.sh and provided with a link to a fully built environment just for that request.
+Each PR against the default branch of this repository has a Platform.sh check.
+Click **Details** on an open PR to see a fully functional site based on the changes in the PR.
+(You can have the same functionality for your repository.)

 ## Tools

-Our documentation site is build using [Hugo](https://gohugo.io), a Go static site generator.
-We rerun the build script on every deploy to produce a fresh static site instance.
-As we transition to Hugo from Gitbook, currently the site's layouts are built on top of [DocsUIKit](https://github.com/htmlstreamofficial/docs-ui-kit).
+The documentation site is build using [Hugo](https://gohugo.io), a Go static site generator.
+The build script is rerun on every deploy to produce a fresh static site instance.

-Our cross-site search in the documentation is built in a separate application on Platform.sh in `search` using [Meilisearch](https://www.meilisearch.com/).
+The cross-site search in the documentation is built as a separate Platform.sh app from the files in the `search` directory using [MeiliSearch](https://www.meilisearch.com/).

 ## Contributing

 Our documentation is public because we want your help in improving and maintaining it.
-See our [Contributing guidelines](CONTRIBUTING.md) for guidelines on filing pull requests.
-All documentation is released under the [Creative Commons Attribution](LICENSE.md) license.
+See our [contribution guidelines](CONTRIBUTING.md) for how to make changes.
+All documentation is released under a [Creative Commons Attribution](LICENSE.md) license.

-If you spot a problem, send us a pull request to fix it!
-If you're not sure how, you can also file an issue and we'll try to get to it ourselves.
+If you spot a problem, open a pull request to fix it!
+If you're not sure how, you can also open an issue and we can look into it.

 ## Running locally